facebookBest Cashback Credit Card Singapore (2023): Here Are The Credit Cards You MUST Own!

 There is also a total cashback cap of $125 ($25 for each category).

-For those who love going to Johor Bahru for a weekend getaway, you can now earn an additional 8% cashback on top of your five preferred categories!
+Those who love going to Johor Bahru for a weekend getaway can now earn an additional 8% cashback on top of your five preferred categories!

-After reaching your monthly cashback cap, the 8% cashback will be applied to the Malaysian Ringgit for the selected category spending that month and all other Malaysian Ringgit spent on non-selected categories in the month.
+After reaching your monthly cashback cap, the 8% cashback will be applied to the Malaysian Ringgit for the selected category spending that month and all other Malaysian Ringgit spend on non-selected categories in the month:

 Min. monthly spend Cashback on five selected categories Cashback on Malaysian Ringgit